Oversize load: Cargo loading and securement

-According to the Federal Motor Carrier Safety Administration, National Highway Traffic Safety Administration, Large Truck Crash Causation Study 7% of U.S. trucking accidents are caused by improper cargo securement or cargo shifts.
+According to the Federal Motor Carrier Safety Administration, National Highway Traffic Safety Administration, Large Truck Crash Causation Study 7% of US trucking accidents are caused by improper cargo securement or cargo shifts.
 Shifting cargo can cause the truck to destabilize or the load can fall off completely leading to serious public safety issues.

 Load shifting is prohibited by law and it is the responsibility of the shipper, motor carrier, driver, receiver, and the securing device manufacturer to ensure the cargo is completely secured.

 International perspectives

 In a specific country, the roads are built in a way that allows a vehicle with dimensions within the standard legal limits to safely (though not necessarily easily) drive and turn.
 Roads that do not allow large vehicles may be marked with the traffic signs.
 These may include per-axle load, height, width, or overall length limits.